The core ingredients of a successful SaaS marketing plan includes the following:

 - User Journey Map: A diagram that illustrates a customer’s journey from the first point of contact to purchase to ongoing interactions.
 Having a comprehensive user journey map for each of your buyer personas helps to establish all the touch points, objections, and conversion process with your software.

 There are a lot of marketing channels to use.
-Each has their own strengths and weaknesses, so you’ll want to include which ones to use in your SaaS marketing plan.
+A few popular channels that are getting used are Facebook Ads, Google Adwords, Youtube Ads, Twitter Ads, and Pinterest Ads.
+Each has its own strengths and weaknesses, so you’ll want to include which ones to use in your SaaS marketing plan.

 - Interview your existing customers.
 Find the specific sites they visit, social networks they use, and places on the internet they spend most of their time.
 Get to know their daily problems, challenges, and interests.
 Then, use this to find 3 to 5 channels to test your marketing.